Policy

 2. Responsible UW System Officer

-3. Scope
+3. Scope and Institutional Responsibilities

 4. Background

-The President of the University of Wisconsin System is empowered to establish information security polices under Regent Policy Document 25-5, Information Technology: Information Security.
+The President of the University of Wisconsin System is empowered to establish information security policies under Regent Policy Document 25-5, Information Technology: Information Security.
 The UW System is committed to a secure information technology environment in support of its mission.
 The information security awareness training described within this policy is designed to help ensure satisfactory and consistent information security awareness throughout all UW System institutions.

 5. Definitions